 Learn more about what you can learn from the One-to-One comparison tool in my post about how to understand the One-to-One results.

 How to know how you are related to a match on Gedmatch?

-In other words, total cMs (total amount of shared DNA) can give you an idea of how you are related, but to know exactly, you’ll need more information.
+In other words, total cMs, which is short for centimorgans that are used to measure the amount of DNA shared between two people, can give you an idea of how you are related.
+To find out exactly how you are related, you will need more information.

 Since this is a “top tip” post, I’ll briefly list some tricks to help you learn more about your DNA match:

 - From your One-to-Many results page, you can see if your DNA match has a family tree.
 If they do, there will be a “GED” or “Wiki” link next to their kit number.
 Unfortunately, most people don’t upload their trees to Gedmatch, which is why I recommend that everyone do so (read about how to upload your tree to Gedmatch)

 - The beginning letter of your DNA match’s kit number can tell you where they tested.
 For example, people whose kits start with a “T” tested with Family Tree DNA, and people who have an “A” at the beginning of their kit number tested with Ancestry.
 If you have also tested with the same company, or have uploaded your DNA to that site, you might be able to find them on your DNA match list on those sites.
 Potentially, they have listed more information, or even included a family tree on their profile.